silx-kit/silx-training/python/python/extra_informations.rst

 Some useful option for the C-Python interpreter:

 - \-d to switch to debug mode
-- \-i enter  interactive  mode  after executing  the command (can be suefull for debugging)
+- \-i enter  interactive  mode  after executing  the command (can be usefull for debugging)
 - \-v verbose mode (tells when modules are imported)
 - \-u to enforce stdout/stderr unbuffered (when multi-threaded)